 You can find everything from campus maps to city bus routes on the Maps and Travel page.

 There is more information on what is available to make it easy for you to move between campus and the city centre on the Commuting to Campus page.

 Each undergraduate college hosts its own Welcome Talk on their main arrival day – details of times for each college will be available on the Welcome Week schedule.
 All new students including those who do not live on campus in their first year are required to attend this talk.
 As well as finding out what’s in store for the week ahead, you will discover more about what your college has to offer.
 You will be introduced to other students and members of the college staff, all of whom will be an integral part of your time at Lancaster.

-Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary coffee and biscuits with fellow parents and our family programme team.
+Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary refreshments with fellow parents and our family programme team.
 At the reception you will be able to pick up other useful information about student services, the local area and arts and sports facilities.

-If you will be living outside of Lancaster City Council, you will need a Registration Certificate which you can order from the Document Ordering section within your Student Portal after you have registered with the University.
+If you will be living outside of Lancaster, you will need a Registration Certificate.
+You can order this from the Document Ordering section within your Student Portal after you have registered with the University.

 For more information about Council Tax in Lancaster please visit the Lancaster City Council website.

 For general information about Council Tax in the UK visit GOV.UK